Things To Avoid During Mortgage Approval Process To Close On Time

 - Once a mortgage loan borrower has gotten a mortgage approval, they need to stay approved and no hiccups can happen, otherwise that mortgage approval can be a denial.

 Unexpected Circumstances During Mortgage Approval Process

-Just because you got a mortgage approval, do not assume everything is okay and you will close on your mortgage loan.
-There are things you need to avoid during your mortgage approval process and certain things can revoke your conditional mortgage approval.
+- There are things to avoid during mortgage approval process and certain things can revoke conditional mortgage approval.

 Do Not Purchase New Vehicle During Mortgage Approval Process

 First and foremost, please do not purchase a new vehicle or trade up vehicle where it will increase monthly automobile payment.

 - Do not quit job during the mortgage approval process or take on another better job offer because this will definitely cause a delay on closing.

 - If borrowers quit their job and take on another job, they need to supply 30 days paycheck stub and need a verification of employment from their new employer in order to close on mortgage loan.

 Do Not Change Jobs During Mortgage Approval Process